 Describes fundamental concepts and practices in educational research in special education.
-Specific applications of educational research methods to problems in special education will be covered.
-Emphasis is on reviewing and critiquing special education research and applied classroom research for teachers.
+Covers specific applications of educational research methods to problems in special education.
+Emphasizes review and critique of special education research, and applied classroom research for teachers.

 Student Outcomes

 Upon completion of this course, students will be able to: